All Episodes

 This is very, very interesting.

-I lifted the I lifted the ban because it was part of campaign, and the focus was not an MSNBC host or hostette.
+I lifted the ban because it was part of campaign and the focus was not on MSNBC host or hostette.

 Of course I lifted the ban.

-The ban on your normal everyday run-of-the-mill CNN programs, but they brought in their morning team to do this thing last night.
+Actually, I didn't even have to lift the ban for this because I didn't lift any ban, the ban on normal everyday run-of-the-mill CNN programs, but they brought in their morning team to do this thing last night.

-So I even let Chris Matthews anywhere near this.
+So they didn't even let Chris Matthews anywhere near this.

-He's out there probably trying to get away on the Pope's plane to thank him.
+He's out there probably trying to get away and own the Pope's plane to thank him, even as we speak.

-And this was a well, just listen, this is this is it got me.
+And this was a well, just listen, this is, it got me.

-I have to tell you, I I fell for this too.
+I have to tell you, I fell for this too.

 I wanted to describe a candidate to you.

-The candidate is considered a political outsider by all the pundits.
+The candidate is considered a political outsider by all the punnets.

 He's tapping into the anger of the voters, delivers a populist message.